logicmagix/XTide86/README.md

 This script is licensed under GPLv3 and included with permission.

-# XTIDE86: XTra IDE 86
+# XTIDE86: XTra IDE 86 NEWS:
 **Version:** `v1.1.0`
 >**New in v1.1.0:** XTide86 now fully supports 256-color terminals!
 >
 > - Improved color rendering in all panes and status bars
 > - Toggle between classic **Portcullis** and modern **GRID** visual themes or medieval listchars in init.vim
 > - Screenshots updated to showcase enhanced visuals with tools like [`btop`](https://github.com/aristocratos/btop)or [`NPalette`](https://github.com/logicmagix/NPalette)
 > - v1.1.0 Update: Added --color and -c for optional 256 color palette.
-(Tested on gnome-terminal)
+(Tested on gnome-terminal).
+XTide86 supports clean minimal setups or full color-rice mode.
+Your terminal, your choice.

 <pre><code>